view avaliable rafting trips

-We’re celebrating 38 years on the Ocoee River as one of the top preferred and most respected white water rafting companies in the country.
+Cherokee Rafting was founded in 1978 on the Ocoee River and has grown into one of the top preferred and most respected white water rafting companies in the country.
 Our competitive edge lies in a passion for safety, superior customer service and building long-standing relationships with satisfied guests.
 We have one of the best groups of hand-selected river guides who share our same passion for the love of our sport and the Ocoee River.
 They’re friendly, funny, and well-trained professionals who’ll help you at every step of the way.
 An exciting, wholesome, action-packed white water adventure is waiting for you at Cherokee Rafting.
 Come experience the exhilarating rush and see what the Ocoee River is all about!

 OCOEE RIVER.
 THE HISTORY.

 In the upper mountain highlands, natural springs release pure water down mountain slopes known as watersheds.
 These waters gather into streams that find their way to creeks, flowing until they merge with mountain rivers as they journey across the lands and out to sea.
 In 1911, President Theodore Roosevelt sought to protect these watersheds and therefore authorized the purchase of these public lands, creating The Cherokee National Forest.

 The Ocoee River, has its beginnings in the mountains of Northeast Georgia where it is known as the Toccoa River.
 Its headwaters descend from the mountains in northern Georgia cutting its way into southeastern Tennessee, weaving its rushing whitewater westward, through the Ocoee Gorge and into Parksville Lake.

 Originally owned by the Eastern Tennessee Power Company, the river was dammed to build hydro-electric plants.
 The river is now controlled by three dams, operated by the TVA [Tennessee Valley Authority] power company.